- How do I find out which textbooks I need for my courses?

 To learn more about CCE textbooks and ordering CCE books online please visit Continuing Education textbook information page.

 Although it’s tempting to buy your books before school starts to avoid line-ups, it is not always the best idea to do so.
-Usually it’s better to buy your books after the first class, where the Instructor gives you a syllabus clearly outlining the required and optional course materials.
+Usually it’s better to buy your books after you've received the syllabus from your Instructor, as it clearly outlines the required and optional course materials for your course.

 Many first year classes have more than one Instructor for the same course code and each section may be require different materials.
 Therefore it is important to know which section you are in.